OzPineapple/Estructuras-de-datos/README.md

 ## Autor: Cortés Piña Oziel

 # Runinig
-Run the [run.sh](run.sh) file.
+Run `make` or `make build` to build and test all the sub-proyects, it's full needed to do this or run `make` for each dependecy need for each subprogram.
 Anyway, run `make` on every program because it compile and runs the current Tester for each structure